python/devguide/setup.rst

 Regardless of Visual Studio version, the ``PCbuild`` directory of a source checkout contains the build files for the Python version you are building.
 The full version of Visual Studio is not necessary for common tasks with 32-bit builds; the gratis C++ Express versions linked above are sufficient.
 The limitations of the Express versions are given at http://msdn.microsoft.com/en-us/library/hs24szh9%28v=VS.90%29.aspx .

-To build from the Visual Studio GUI, open pcbuild.sln to load the project files and choose the Build Solution option from either the Build or Debug menu (depending on your Visual Studio version), which is often associated with the F7 key.
-Make sure you have chosen the "Debug" option from the "Solution Configurations" drop-down on the toolbar first.
+To build from the Visual Studio GUI, open the ``pcbuild.sln`` solution file with Visual Studio.
+Choose the :menuselection:`Build Solution` option under the :menuselection:`Build` or :menuselection:`Debug` menu (depending on your version of Visual Studio).
+Be sure that "Debug" was chosen as the active solution configuration (e.g. under :menuselection:`Build --> Configuration Manager...`).

+When building you may see a number of build errors related to missing files or directories.
+These do not necessarily mean that Python failed to build.
+If you prefer, you can exclude the offending projects from the build process by unchecking them inside the :menuselection:`Build --> Configuration Manager...` settings.

 Once built you might want to set Python as a startup project.
 Pressing F5 in Visual Studio, or choosing Start Debugging from the Debug menu, will launch